com-480-data-visualization/project-2023-in-viz-veritas/README.md

 ![language distribution](./plots/lang_yr.png)

 The books have been published between 1550 and 1911.
 We have more books in the period between 1750 and 1870 and it is only from this period that the transcribed books are in English.
 There are mainly French authors around 1700-1710.
-The German books, though fewer than the English ones, were also written around 1800-1870.
+The German books were written around 1800-1870.

 #### Proof of concept location extraction

 > For detailed location extraction see [LocationTagger.ipynb](LocationTagger.ipynb)

-In order to show that the extraction of location works on the texts in the dataset, we did preliminary testing on english texts by one author.
+In order to show that the extraction of location works on our dataset, we did preliminary testing on english texts by one author.
 Two Named Entity Recognition modules were used, namely [locationtagger](https://pypi.org/project/locationtagger/) and [spacy entity recognizer](https://spacy.io/api/entityrecognizer).

 The spacy module can be tuned more easily to our specific case (namely cities in Italy) and performs better than the locationtagger.
-We counted the occurence of place names and additionally mapped the occurrence of Rome and Florence per page number.
+We counted the occurrence of place names and mapped the occurrence of Rome and Florence per page number.
 This can be potentially used as a timeline of travel.

 ![city_counts](./plots/locationtagger_ex.png)